Ugandan-Made/Ugandan-Made/CONTRIBUTING.md

 1. The project is open source
 2. The project was created by a Ugandan developer or organization
 3. The project has a clear description and documentation
+4. The project should have at least 15 stars on GitHub.

 #### Project Format